Iturea

 Iturea or Ituraea (Ἰτουραία, Itouraía) is the Greek name of a Levantine region north of Galilee during the Late Hellenistic and early Roman periods.
-It extended from Mount Lebanon across the plain of Marsyas to the Anti-Lebanon Mountains in Syria, with its centre in Chalcis ad Libanum.
+It extended from Mount Lebanon across the plain of Marsyas to the Anti-Lebanon Mountains in Syria, with its capital Chalcis which remains unidentified.

 Itureans

-The Itureans (Greek: Ἰτουραῖοι) were a Semitic-speaking semi-nomadic tribe who lived in present-day Syria and Lebanon, who became sedentary during the Hellenistic period.
-The exact origin of the Itureans is disputed.
-Some scholars identify them as Arabs, while others believe that they were an Aramaean people, possibly the descendants of the kingdom of Sobah.
+The Itureans (Greek: Ἰτουραῖοι) were a Semitic-speaking tribe who lived in present-day Syria and Lebanon whose origin and linguistic identity remain disputed.
+Some scholars identify them as Arabs, while others believe that they were an Aramaean people, possibly the descendants of the Iron age kingdom of Sobah in the Beqaa valley.

-They first rose to power in the aftermath of the decline of the Seleucids in the 2nd century BC.
-Then, from their base around Mount Lebanon and the Beqaa Valley, they expanded into the northern Golan and Mount Hermon, as part of the settlement shift that occurred as a result of the collapse of the Seleucid empire, though no evidence of Iturean settlement or "phase" of settlement appears in the Galilee, including Upper Galilee.
+The Itureans appear in historical sources from the first half of the 2nd century BC onwards.
+They rose to power in the aftermath of the decline of the Seleucids in the 2nd century BC.
+From their base around Mount Lebanon and the Beqaa Valley, they expanded into the northern Golan and Mount Hermon as well as the Hauran.
+The territory under their control possibly also included parts of northern Galilee.
+Many Christian theologians, among them Eusebius, place Iturea near Trachonitis.
+According to Josephus, the Iturean kingdom lay north of Galilee.